osteele/gojekyll/README.md

 This project is missing more functionality than it implements.
 It may accidentally work on tiny or simple sites.

-When using an embedded Liquid engine (that isn't very compliant with the [Liquid spec](http://liquidmarkup.org)), it's about 50x faster than Jekyll.
-When using an un-optimized JSON-RPC connection to a JavaScript library (see below), it's about 5x faster.

 - [ ] Content
   - [x] Front Matter
   - [ ] Posts